Physician Assistant Studies Program

 - Are there any scheduled interest meetings?

-The program has completed all interest meetings for this application cycle.
 Please reach out to our Admissions Coordinator at firstname.lastname@example.org if you have questions.

 - Pre-PA Advising Meetings